 But what happens when that coil is caked in dirt, dust, or grass clippings?
 That layer of grime acts like an insulating blanket, trapping heat and preventing it from escaping.
 Your system is designed for easy heat transfer, and this barrier forces it to struggle.

-Why a Clean Coil Works Better
+Why a Clean Condenser Coil Is More Efficient

 When dust and debris build up on the condenser coil, it makes your AC work much harder to cool your home.
 A dirty coil can’t release heat efficiently, so the system has to run longer and more frequently to reach the temperature you’ve set on your thermostat.
 This extra effort doesn’t just strain your equipment; it directly impacts your wallet.